Review articles on this site earn small revenue from purchasing products through affiliate links.

 Detailed review

-However, in order to meet the sea rabbit, which only lives in cooler highlands, you will need to climb the mountain.
-Unfortunately, as a middle-aged man and old man who lacks exercise, it is quite difficult to climb mountains with super telephoto lens camera equipment, rain gear and food, even if it's a day trip, drinking water to stay at the screech area where the rabbit lives on the summit, cold weather gear in case of emergency, and portable toilets.
-If possible, I would like to make my luggage lighter and make it easier to climb.
+However, to encounter pikas, which only live in cool highlands, you have to climb a mountain.
+Unfortunately, as a middle-aged man with little exercise, I find it quite a challenge to carry a super telephoto lens camera to photograph pikas, as well as rain gear and snacks, even if it's just a day trip, drinking water to stay for a while in the scree area where pikas live at the top, cold weather gear just in case, and a portable toilet.
+If possible, I would like to lighten my load as much as possible and make the climb easier

-However, as mentioned in this article, quality is essential to be sufficiently usable in commercial media, and simply catching a quick-moving Naki rabbit cannot compromise on high-speed focusing or ultra-telephoto shooting.
-After considering these, I chose the OM SYSTEM high-end bodies the OM SYSTEM OM-1 , the M.ZUIKO DIGITAL ED 100-400mm F5.0-6.3 IS , and the M.ZUIKO DIGITAL 1.4x Teleconverter MC-14 .
+However, as mentioned in this article, a minimum level of quality sufficient for commercial use is required, and just capturing a fast-moving pika means I can't compromise on fast focusing or super telephoto photography.
+After considering all of these factors, I chose the OM SYSTEM 's high-end body, the OM SYSTEM OM-1 , along with the M.ZUIKO DIGITAL ED 100-400mm F5.0-6.3 IS and M.ZUIKO DIGITAL 1.4x Teleconverter MC-14 .

-brought M.ZUIKO DIGITAL ED 12-100mm F4.0 IS PRO as a standard lens for photographing mountain climbing Now we have prepared a camera system that covers 24mm equivalent to 1,120mm equivalent in 35mm format.
+brought the M.ZUIKO DIGITAL ED 12-100mm F4.0 IS PRO as a standard lens for photographing mountain climbing, etc.

 • OM SYSTEM OM-1 (approx. 511g)